 Do you need cash to pay for an unexpected expense, a large purchase, or to consolidate debt?
 Personal loans are often an ideal choice in these situations because they come with lower interest rates than credit cards, longer terms, and fixed payments.

-If your credit isn’t perfect, you may think you can’t qualify for a personal loan.
+If your credit isn’t perfect, you may think you can’t qualify for a personal loan with fair credit.
 Not so fast.
 Getting a personal loan may be a bit more challenging with fair credit, but it’s certainly possible.

 What is considered fair credit?